 Have you ever used the “Popcorn” button on your microwave only to find out that it doesn’t do that great of a job with the popcorn?
 Well, the Instant Pot has plenty of buttons, similar to that like “Soup”, “Rice”, and “Porridge”.

 While on the Instant Pot, the buttons will work most of the time, “Manual” is the only button you really need.
 The manual mode of the Instant Pot allows you to choose the cook time and level of pressure.
-If you’re starting out with the Instant Pot and are overwhelmed by the buttons, stick with “Manual” until you can test out others if you’re feeling overwhelmed.
+Stick with “Manual” until you can test out others if you’re feeling overwhelmed.

 How to Use an Instant Pot | Placement Matters